Home » How Much Sleep Do Parrots Need? (Lights On vs. Darkness)

 • Is the parrot’s room in a dark and quiet space?

 • Are you fussing over the parrot a lot near bedtime?
-The bird could be over-stimulated.
+It could be over-stimulated.

 • Is the temperature suitable for a parrot?
 The environment shouldn’t be too hot or cold.